June 30, 1934

 - Former head of the Prussian Police Erich Klausener, whom Goering had sacked the year earlier;

 Goering ordered some killings completely without Hitler's knowledge.
 In one instance, Hitler tried to place a call to a Röhm deputy but then had to be told the man had been executed.
-Röhm himself, always disliked by other Nazis due to his high-handed attitude and feared due to his 4 million SA men, finally became a target due to German secret intelligence (the Forschungsamt) transcripts of Röhm phone calls which had arranged the Bad Wiessee meeting (which the Nazi bosses interpreted as part of planning a coup, but may just as well have been for a somewhat shady vacation together).
+Röhm himself, always disliked by other Party members due to his high-handed attitude and feared due to his 4 million SA men, finally became a target due to German secret intelligence (the Forschungsamt) transcripts of Röhm phone calls which had arranged the Bad Wiessee meeting (which the big bosses interpreted as part of planning a coup, but may just as well have been for a somewhat shady vacation together).
 This was the evidence that Hitler reviewed in Munich that made up his mind.
 Hitler originally wanted to spare Röhm for old time's sake, but Goering and the others convinced him otherwise.
 Röhm ended his life in a cell, shot through the heart after refusing to take his own life.

 |A victim's body being removed.|

 Decisions were made on the fly, many at the very last moment, and many orders were either not carried out or were willfully disobeyed.
 If you were owed money by Goering or had once looked at him the wrong way, you might not survive the day.
 Party men engage in black humor with people they want to annoy (what we would call trolling) but who hadn't targeted, such as by remarking in passing, "Oh, they haven't arrested you yet?" accompanied by a surprised face.
-The top Nazis even joked about offing one particular society lady whose pretensions annoyed them just to be rid of her.
+The top leaders even joked about offing one particular society lady whose pretensions annoyed them just to be rid of her.

 |People outside the line of fire could see dark humor in the Night of the Long Knives.|